-- Garmin GPS Unit – I really, really, really, don’t like getting lost!
+- Garmin GPS Unit – Because I really, really, really, don’t like getting lost!

-- Water Pack – I went through dehydration once, it’s not fun.
+- Water Pack – I experienced serious dehydration once, it’s not fun.
 Seriously, drink lots of water!

 - Macbook Pro – I’m not fancy.
 I do my editing on 13″ laptop at the moment.

-- Adobe Photoshop – There are a great many options available, and eventually I will learn some of them.
+- Adobe Photoshop – There are a great many options available, and eventually I will learn more of them.
 But right now I just use what I am comfortable with.

 - Topaz Labs Plugins – Topaz Labs has a variety of Photoshop plugins, I use for various projects as needed.